adam-enko/gradle-datalyzer/README.md

 > The easiest way to do this is to run Datalyzer in the same directory
 > as the Gradle project being analyzed.

-1. Download the latest Datalyzer from
+1. Download the latest `datalyzer.zip` from
    [the GitHub releases page](https://github.com/adam-enko/gradle-datalyzer/releases).
 2. Unzip Datalyzer into the project directory to be analyzed.
 3. Run Datalyzer: